Policy on Transfer of Sponsorship of Registrations between Registrars

 B. usTLD Administrator Approved Transfers

-Transfer of all of the registrations held by one registrar as the result of acquisition of that registrar or its assets by another registrar may be made according to the following procedure:
+Transfer of all of the registrations held by one registrar as (i) the result of acquisition of that registrar or its assets by another registrar, or (ii) lack of accreditation of that Registrar may be made according to the following procedure:

 (a) The acquiring registrar must be accredited by usTLD Administrator for the usTLD under an Accreditation Agreement and must have in effect a usTLD Administrator-Registrar Agreement with usTLD Administrator for the usTLD.